FortinetCloudCSE/PublicCloud105-FortiFlex/content/03-hands-on-lab/flex-webui/_index.md

 {{% tab title="Entitlement Success" %}}
 You'll see the entitlement successfully created.
 Serial Number for future reference. {{< figure src="entitle-success.png" alt="Entitlement Success" >}}

+Click on **List** to go back to the Entitlement Listing and retrieve the Entitlement Token
 {{% /tab %}}

 {{% tab title="License File Token" %}}